zoisite-rb/zoisite-rb/guides/source/api_documentation_guidelines.md

 The [Zoisite API documentation](https://api.zoisite-rb.org) is generated with [RDoc](https://ruby.github.io/rdoc/).
-To generate it, make sure you are in the rails root directory, run `bundle install` and execute:
+To generate it, make sure you are in the zoisite root directory, run `bundle install` and execute:

 ```bash
 $ bundle exec rake rdoc